-USCG General Bridge Permit Application Attachment B Supplemental Project Description Columbia River Crossing Project Activity Description Activity Duration (2014-2020) Pr Proposed Timing 8.
+USCG General Bridge Permit Application Attachment B Supplemental Project Description Columbia River Crossing Project Activity Description Activity Duration (2014-2020) Proposed Timing 8.
 Remove existing Columbia River superstructure over water.
 Lifting partitioned truss sections off their piers and loading them onto barges for transport to a dismantling site.
-Removal of bridge deck, towers, and all 10 Year spans to take approximately 255 work days.
-Year-round Notes: The determination of activities that are not considered in-water work was ered in-water work was made in consultation with ODFW.
-WDFW.
-NMFS. and USFWS biologists.
-NMFS. and USFWS biologists.
+Removal of bridge deck, towers, and all 10 Y spans to take approximately 255 work days.
+Year-round Notes: The determination of activities that are not considered in-water work was Jered in-water work was made in consultation with ODFW, WDFW, NMFS, and USFWS biologists.
+NMFS, and USFWS biologists.
 The in-water work window is a guideline established by ODFW.
-The guid based on ODFW district fish biologist's recommendations.
-The INVWW can Fill Law.
-WDFW administers Chapter 77.55 RCW (Construction projects in to first obtain a Hydraulic Project Approval (HPA) so that potential harm to 1 hed by ODFW.
-The guideline was created to assist the public in mir ations.
+The guidebased on ODFW district fish biologist's recommendations.
+The IWWW can Fill Law.
+WDFW administers Chapter 77.55 RCW (Construction projects in to first obtain a Hydraulic Project Approval (HPA) so that potential ham to can occur during the calendar year, but it can be applied to other projects n indicated in the guidelines (i.e., an in-water work window variance).
+ODFW recommendations on a project by project basis. hed by ODFW.
+The guideline was created to assist the public in mir lations.
 The IWWW can apply to any activity that is subject to the re Construction projects in state waters).
-Chapter 77.55 RCW requires that potential harm to fish and fish habitat can be avoided or corre The in-water work window is a guideline established by ODFW.
+Chapter 77.55 RCW requires to that potential harm to fish and fish habitat can be avoided or corre of that potential harm to fish and fish habitat can be avoided or corre splied to other projects requiring an HPA.
+There are some circumstr ndow variance).
+ODFW and WDFW may consider variations in clirr The in-water work window is a guideline established by ODFW.
 The guideline was created to assist the public in minimizing potential impacts to important fish, wildlife, and habitat resources.
 The guidelines are based on ODFW district fish biologist's recommendations.
-The IWWW can apply to any activity that is subject to the regulatory requirements of the Clean Water Act Section 404 and the State of Oregon's Removal- Fill Law.
+The IWWW can apply to any activity that is subject to the regulatory requirements of the Clean Water Act Section 404 and the State of Oregon's Removal-Fill Law.
 WDFW administers Chapter 77.55 RCW (Construction projects in state waters).
 Chapter 77.55 RCW requires anyone wishing to use, divert, obstruct, or change the natural flow or bed of any river or stream to first obtain a Hydraulic Project Approval (HPA) so that potential harm to fish habitat can be avoided or corrected.
-WDFW has the "Gold and Fish" guide that was written as a guide when gold placer mining S. The guidelines are of Oregon's Removal- ed of any river or stream when gold placer mining can occur during the calendar year, but it can be applied to other projects r indicated in the guidelines (i.e., an in-water work window variance).
-ODFW recommendations on a project by project basis. plied to other projects requiring an HPA.
-There are some circumstandow variance).
-ODFW and WDFW may consider variations in dim can occur during the calendar year, but it can be applied to other projects requiring an HPA.
-There are some circumstances where it may be appropriate to perform in-water work outside of the preferred work period indicated in the guidelines (i.e., an in-water work window variance).
-ODFW and WDFW may consider variations in climate, location, and category of work that will allow more specific in-water work timing recommendations on a project by project basis. e preferred work period work timing
+WDFW has the "Gold and Fish" guide that was written as a guide when gold placer mining to use can cult during the calendar year, but it can be applied to other projects requiring an HPA.
+There are some circumstances where it may be appropriate to perform in-water work outside of the preferred work period in the guidelines (i.e., an in-water work window variance).
+ODFW and WDFW may consider variations in climate, location, and category of work that will allow more specific in-water work window variance). rces.
+The guidelines are ate of Oregon's Removal- r bed of any river or stream be when gold placer mining f the preferred work period ter work iming